 Americans get more than enough protein by eating a varied diet, according to the Centers for Disease Control and Prevention.
-Most adults need between 46 and 56 g of protein a day, although some may require more due to cancer, weight loss surgery or other factors.
-Commercially manufactured powders provide a convenient source of protein when mixed as a shake or beverage, but only medically supervised patients should use them as substitutes for all meals as they lack fiber and other nutrients, according to MayoClinic.com.
+Most adults need between 46 and 56 grams of protein a day, although some may require more due to chronic health conditions, weight-loss surgery, fitness level or other factors.

 Video of the Day